-Francis Alÿs is a Belgian-born conceptual artist whose interdisciplinary practice examines the geopolitical and social conflicts embedded in the urban environment.
+Francis Alÿs is a Belgium-born conceptual artist whose interdisciplinary practice examines the geopolitical and social conflicts embedded in the urban environment.
 His multi-faceted projects include performative gestures, video, installation, painting, and drawing, with which he stages poetic and playful actions to reveal the bifurcation of individual memory and collective mythology within politicised terrains.

 Read MoreBorn in 1959 in Antwerp, Francis Alÿs studied architecture and urbanism before moving to Mexico City in 1986.
 There, he began undertaking public actions as an immediate and more direct means of exploring issues of urbanisation and social unrest.
 Through these early experiments, Alÿs developed his 'paseos': walks following meandering routes, often with props, that intervene in the local imaginary through allegory and metaphor.